Maximus of Ephesus

 Maximus of Ephesus (Μάξιμος ὁ Ἐφέσιος; c.
-310 – 372 AD) was a Neoplatonist philosopher.
+310 – 372 AD) was a Neoplatonic philosopher.
 He is said to have come from a rich family, and exercised great influence over the emperor Julian, who was commended to him by Aedesius.
 Maximus pandered to the emperor's love of magic and theurgy and won a high position at court, where his overbearing manner made him numerous enemies.
 He spent an interval in prison after the death of Julian, and eventually was executed by Valens.

 Life

 The most detailed source for the life of Maximus is Eunapius in his Lives of the Sophists, but he is also referred to by Ammianus Marcellinus, the emperor Julian, and Libanius.
 Christian writers also discuss him, albeit in very negative terms.

 Maximus was born around the beginning of the 4th century.
 Ammianus Marcellinus calls Ephesus the hometown of Maximus.
 This is doubted by some scholars, but it is certain that he originated from the west of Asia Minor.
 His parents were wealthy.
 Maximus had a brother named Claudianus, who also became a philosopher.
 Another brother, Nymphidianus, served emperor Julian as Magister epistolarum graecarum (secretary for Greek correspondence).
 Ammonius Hermiae reported that Maximus was a pupil of the Neoplatonist "Hierius".

 From around 335–350 Maximus was in Pergamon as a pupil of Aedesius.
 While he was there, Maximus studied alongside Chrysanthius, Eusebius of Myndus, and Priscus.
 Many Neoplatonists practiced theurgy (attempting to commune with God by special ritual actions), and there is a testimony according to which Maximus successfully broke a love-spell which had been cast on the philosopher Sosipatra by one of her relatives.

 Around 350, Maximus left Pergamon in order to work in Ephesus as a philosophy teacher.
 Apparently Christians also participated in his instruction: a Christian named Sisinnius, who later became a Novatianist bishop in Constantinople, is said to have studied with Maximus.
 In 351, the later emperor Julian went to Pergamon, where Eusebius warned him against getting involved with the magic arts practised by Maximus.
 The warning only enticed Julian, who trained with Maximus in Ephesus between May 351 and April 352.